 “Nevada could set a precedent for other states, Hugh Wynne, an analyst at Sanford C. Bernstein & Co., wrote in note Tuesday.
 Regulators across the country are grappling with how to spur the development of clean energy sources while ensuring operators can collect enough money to maintain and update their grids. – Bloomberg News”

 They are fighting a losing battle.
 This tax obviously benefits the utility companies because now NV Energy’s competition has been taxed out of the state by the PUC (Nevada Public Utility Commission), thereby temporarily protecting NV Energy’s profits.

 This costs the state jobs because competing solar companies have closed their doors and fired employees.
 This slows progress, and unfairly puts the tax burden on people who want to move forward with new and more efficient solar technology.

 This is similar to what happened back in the 80s with the phone companies who were trying their best to stop technology from advancing by creating their own monopolies within the industry.
 The same thing is happening now with solar energy.

 The old guard is afraid of losing money, so instead of embracing the new technology and figuring out a way to provide better, cleaner, more efficient energy to the public, they create a way to remove the competition…by taxing them out of the market.

-Nevada is effectively shooting themselves in the foot because it’s only hurting their economy in the long run, all so a single company can maintain it’s stranglehold on it’s government backed monopoly.
-Short term profits for the few seems to be more important to Nevada than long term energy efficiency for the many.
+Nevada is effectively shooting itself in the foot because it’s only hurting its economy in the long run, all so a single company can maintain its stranglehold on its government-backed monopoly.
+Short-term profits for the few seem to be more important to Nevada than long-term energy efficiency for the many.

 Make way for the sun.